opengauss-mirror/docs/content/en/docs/Developerguide/administrators.md

 ## Initial Users<a name="en-us_topic_0237121100_section41994915210"></a>

 The account automatically generated during openGauss installation is called an initial user.
 An initial user is the system, monitoring, O&M, and security policy administrator who has the highest-level permissions in the system and can perform all operations.
-The username is the same as the name of the OS user who installs openGauss.
-The initial password is  **GaussDB@2012**.
-After the first login, change the initial password in time.
+The username is the same as the name of the OS user who installs openGauss，please refer to the *Installation Guide* for detail.

 An initial user bypasses all permission checks.
 You are advised to use an initial user as a database administrator only for database management other than service running.